flash62au/WiTcontroller/README.md

 ``#define USE_BATTERY_TEST true``

 *To set which pin to use.* The default is ``34``.
-34, 35, 36, and 39 should be able to be used, but only 34 and 36 have been tested.
+In theory 34, 35, 36, or 39 should be able to be used, but only 34 and 36 have been tested.
+(36 is marked 'VP' on the board.
+39 is marked 'VN' on the board.)

 ``#define BATTERY_TEST_PIN 34``